IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/index.rst

    Sweeney L, Crosas M, Bar-Sinai M. Sharing Sensitive Data with Confidence: The Datatags System. *Technology Science.* 2015101601.
 October 16, 2015. http://techscience.org/a/2015101601

+   The technical background and mathematical concepts behind the PolicyModels language are described in

+   Bar-Sinai M, Sweeney L, Crosas M. DataTags, Data Handling Policy Spaces and the Tags Language.
+   *Proceedings of the 2016 IEEE Security and Privacy Workshops (SPW)*, May 2016, San-Jose, CA. https://doi.org/10.1109/SPW.2016.11

-A decision graph is a graph (in the mathematical sense) with different type of nodes.
+A decision graph is a graph (in the mathematical sense) with nodes of various types.
 When the user goes through the interview, a *Decision Graph Engine* traverses the graph.
 When the engine reaches a node, it performs an instruction associated with it, such as ``ask`` (ask the user a question) or ``set``.